alexreardon/raf-stub/README.md

 var replaceRaf = require('raf-stub').replaceRaf;
 ```

+## Flow types

+This library uses and publishes [flow types](https://flowtype.org/).
+This ensures internal API consistency and also provides a great consumption story.
+If your project is using flow types then you can get type checking for all of your `raf-stub` calls, as well as auto complete depending on your editor.

 ## Semantic Versioning

 This project used [Semantic versioning 2.0.0](http://semver.org/) to ensure a consistent versioning strategy.